thottiamrp/modernweb-2019dec9/Demos/Chapter01-MWA_Node/NodeServer/README.md

 ## Steps:
 1. Open the terminal window at the same location as this file.
 You can do this by right-clicking on the README.md file and choosing Open in Command Prompt. (terminal)

-1. Execute the program hello.js, using the node command `node hello` or `node hello.js`

-    Always be mindful where you are running your commands from!

-1. Use an editor to modify `hello.js` to add your name to the console.log and re-run

 1. In the editor, view the contents of `serverExample.js`

 1. Use node to run this example. `node serverExample`